bazel-contrib/rules_cuda/README.md

 bazel build --@rules_cuda//cuda:archs=compute_61:compute_61,sm_61
 ```

-In `.bazelrc` file, you can define shortcut alias for the flag, for example:
+In `.bazelrc` file, you can define a shortcut alias for the flag, for example:

 ```
 # Convenient flag shortcuts.